ozonesurfer/scoreboard1/README.md

 # Running

 First, run the <b>scoreboard1</b> command.
 Then, enter pairs of numbers; the first is either 1 for the home team or 2 for the visiting team, the second is the points just scored.
+Enter a zero (0) for the points just scored to exit the program.

 The scoreboard is viewable on your browser at: